JipengSun/obj2array/README.md

 ## Code Setup

+Before head into the configuration, if you have already had a workable Python environment with Numpy, just use it to run the .py file and no need to bother the setting below.

 ### Install conda

 We use conda to manage the environment.
 For conda installation, please refer to the official docs link.